-One of the realities of an extension or renovation project is that there are likely to be a few surprises along the way.
-Unlike a new home where there is little scope for surprises to catch you out, a renovation may have any number of surprises that do not reveal themselves until work has commenced.
+One of the realities of an extension or renovation project.
+Is that there are likely to be a few surprises along the way.
+Unlike a new home where there is little scope for surprises to catch you out.
+A renovation may have any number of surprises that do not reveal themselves until work has commenced.

 There are two common ways that surprises lead to additional cost.
 Firstly, the builder may add a contingency into their quote to allow for some of these surprises.
-Secondly, the surprises might be treated as variations to the contract price as they arise; meaning that the additional work and cost may also incur a builder’s margin of up to 20 per cent on top of the cost of the additional work.
+Secondly, the surprises might be treated as variations to the contract price as they arise.
+Meaning that the additional work and cost may also incur a builder’s margin of up to 20 per cent.
+On top of the cost of the additional work.

 The older your home is the more likely it is that it has already had work done to it.
 Some of that work may be obvious, however a lot of it is likely to be hidden behind the walls.
 Under the ground and above the ceiling.
 And there is no way of telling who completes the work or how well it was done until work has commenced.
 Just like the ‘surprises’ that I mentioned previously.
 The need to correct or upgrade previous work can add significant cost to your project.